Ad115/GitPitch-hello-world/PITCHME.md

 - Advertise any slideshow using a GitHub badge
 - Embed any slideshow within a blog or website
 - Share any slideshow on Twitter, LinkedIn, etc
-- Print any slideshow to PDF
+- Print any slideshow to PDF document
-- Present any slideshow offline
+- Download and present any slideshow offline

 #HSLIDE
 <!-- .slide: data-autoslide="12000" -->